Living-with-machines/DeezyMatch/README.md

 :warning: In the following tutorials, we assume a directory structure specified in the [installation section](#installation).

+ Written in the Python programming language, DeezyMatch can be used as a stand-alone command-line tool or can be integrated as a module with other Python codes.
+In what follows, we describe DeezyMatch's functionalities in different examples and by providing both command lines and python modules syntaxes.

 ### Train a new model

 DeezyMatch `train` module can be used to train a new model: